codefellows-portland-javascript-401d4/makeup-lab/README.md

   1. User can add a new restaurant.
 Can be inline or use a popup.
   1. If the user added the restaurant, they can delete it.
   1. User can click on a restaurant and go to the `/restaurants/:id` state.
+  1. Provide a way for the user to go back to the neighborhoods
 4. `/restaurants/:id` - Detail view of restaurant and list of ratings by user.
   1. User can add a rating to a restaurant between 1 and 5 "starts" and leave a comment.
   They can change their existing rating and comment, but cannot add a second.
+  1. Provide a way for the user to go back to the restaurant

 Routes 2, 3 and 4 are protected, there must be a valid signed in user.